splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/50-profiling-db-query.md

 * Java Function calls identified.**(3)**, allowing you to drill down  into the Methods called from that function.
 * The Flame Graph **(4)**,  with the visualization of hierarchical based on the stack traces of the profiled service.

-Once you have identified the relevant Function or Method you are interested in,  select it **(1)**  and find it in the  Flame Graph **(2)**.
-Select it, once it shows the pane as shown in the image below, you can xee the Tread info **(3)** by clicking on the blue *Show Thread Info* link.
-By clicking on *Copy Stack Trace* **(4)**,  you can grab the actual stack trace that you can use in your coding platform to go to the actual lines of code use at this point (depending of course on your preferred Coding platform)
+Once you have identified the relevant Function or Method you are interested in, `com.mysql.cj.protocol.a.NativePacketPayload.readBytes` in our example but yor may differ, so pick the top one **(1)**  and find it at the e bottom of the Flame Graph **(2)**.
+Click on it in the Flame Graph, it will show a pane as shown in the image below, where you can see the Thread information **(3)** by clicking on the blue *Show Thread Info* link.
+If you click on the *Copy Stack Trace* **(4)** button, you grab the actual stack trace that you can use in your coding platform to go to the actual lines of code use at this point (depending of course on your preferred Coding platform)
 ![stack trace](../images/grab-stack-trace.png)

+For more detail on Profiling, check the the **Debug Problems workshop**, or  check the documents [here](https://docs.splunk.com/observability/en/apm/profiling/intro-profiling.html#introduction-to-alwayson-profiling-for-splunk-apm)

+## 3. Database Query Performance

+WIP
 <!--

 You can now visit the Splunk APM UI and examine the application components, traces, profiling, DB Query performance and metrics.
 From the left-hand menu **APM** → **Explore**, click the environment dropdown and select your environment e.g. `<INSTANCE>-petclinic` (where`<INSTANCE>` is replaced with the value you noted down earlier).